50+ Classic Rock & Roll Songs to get you Dancing

-The rock & roll genre has been synonymous with partying ever since The Beatles and Elvis made females throw themselves about with unbridled enthusiasm.
+The rock & roll genre has been synonymous with fun and partying ever since The Beatles and Elvis made females throw themselves about with unbridled enthusiasm.
 Rock music and dance have always gone hand in hand, and there have been countless songs that have combined the two genres to create unforgettable anthems that get people moving and grooving.

-Rock & roll always sneaks its way into a dance party, birthday or wedding and here we pay homage with an A to Z of the best upbeat classic rock and roll songs.
+Rock & roll always sneaks its way into a dance party, birthday or wedding and here we pay homage with an A to Z of the best fun, upbeat rock and roll songs.
 Play these loud and they’re guaranteed to make you move.

 ABRACADABRA – The Steve Miller Band